-Remove the background from a picture is a popular photo editing procedure.
+Removing the background from a picture is a popular photo editing procedure.
 There are dozens of possible reasons to perform this type of edit.
-For example replacing a boring background with a more picturesque one or a solid color, uploading product images to eBay, Etsy, or Amazon, preparing photos for job seeking or dating websites, creating photo jokes and collages, retouching vacation photos for fun, or making a better impression, and many more.
+For example replacing a boring background with a more picturesque one or a solid color, uploading product images to eBay, Etsy, or Amazon, preparing photos for job-seeking or dating websites, creating photo jokes and collages, retouching vacation photos for fun, or making a better impression, and many more.

-Photoshop offers many methods, tools, and techniques to help us remove the background from our photos easily.
+Photoshop offers many methods, tools, and techniques to help us remove the background from our photos easily, and most recently they’ve introduced a free background remover as a quick and professional solution.
 In this tutorial, I will mention six different methods; and you can even use some of them together.

 Six methods to remove background from a photo